Hueiyen Lanpao: Hacking of official website incident

-Rescue of a barking deer

-In May 2013, members of Hueiyen Lanpao, in collaboration with those of People for Animal (PFA), Thoubal, rescued a barking deer from Moirang Kokibon Leikai.

-The deer was found with a broken left hind limb due to fall in a water reservoir, after being spotted around a pig sty inside a village.

-After bringing the deer out of water, the volunteers informed the authorities of Keibul Lamjao National Park as well as Manipur Zoological Garden.

 Assault and battery

 Assault on office

 In July 2007, there were assault and battery in the offices of Hueiyen Lanpao, The Sangai Express and Naharolgi Thoudang.

 Assault on staff members

 In August 2015, Willar Leimapokpam, a staff member of Hueiyen Lanpao (English Edition) was physically assaulted by five police commandos, who were later enquired by the authorities concerned, after "All Manipur Working Journalists Union" (AMWJU) had set a deadline of 48 hours to take required actions against the policemen involved in the crime.